Which vent cap will fit my “brand X” battery?

 Flame arrestor included or not included.

-Flip-top feature included or not included.
+The flip-top feature included or not included.

 Water Miser technology included or not included.